 Directed by Keren Tzur

 Production assistant Alexandra Zajaczkowski

-this August at Theater for the New City’s Dream Up Festival!
+August 17-24 at Theater for the New City’s Dream Up Festival

 About the artists: